 For a well-rounded and properly sequenced course of study and to secure the best of all possible career areas of interest, students majoring in Philosophy and Religion are advised by faculty members.
 Program faculty may also assist those students who wish to combine a major in philosophy with another major, such as psychology, history, and literature.
-The program also offers concentrations for majors interested in pursuing their graduate work in philosophy or legal studies, as well as a Dual Degree in Philosophy and Religion (B.A.) and American Studies (M.A.).
+The program also offers a Dual Degree in Philosophy and Religion (B.A.) and American Studies (M.A.).

 The program is open to any Stockton student with an interest in philosophy and religion.
 Prospective students in the Philosophy and Religion program must meet the same standards as students in any of the arts and sciences.
 They should have some general familiarity with science and some acquaintance with social, cultural, and intellectual history.
 They should be able to read with understanding and express themselves with clarity in both written and spoken formats.
-To help with the art and technique of research and writing, the Philosophy and Religion program offers the course PHIL 3615 Philosophical Methods.